Undisclosed client. NDA restricts use of the company name and logo.

 Outcome

 The redesigned web and mobile apps shipped with incremental rollout to avoid disrupting existing users, a common constraint in live SaaS products with an active client base.
 The project wrapped when I transitioned to a full-time role, but I was brought back after a colleague covered ongoing updates for a period.
-Clients don't typically re-engage a designer if the foundation wasn't solid.
+A client coming back is a good sign that the initial work was well received.

 Carl + Lyle, 2026